OpenRailwayMap/OpenRailwayMap/API.md

 # OpenRailwayMap-API

  OpenRailwayMap as an online service has different channels from which information can be gathered.
-One is the [OpenRailwayMap website](https://www.openrailwaymap.org/) to visit the map, another is the [OpenRailwayMap-API](https://api.openrailwaymap.) to retrieve INFORMATION about facilities, milestone positions or the network length for different railway infrastucture operators.
+One is the [OpenRailwayMap website](https://www.openrailwaymap.org/) to visit the map, another is the [OpenRailwayMap-API](https://api.openrailwaymap.org) to retrieve information about facilities, positions on the network (based on milestones and other items which are tagged with a railway:position or railway:position:exact) or the network length for different railway infrastucture operators.

 ## How is it programmed